blair-cannon/tic-tac-toe/pseudocode.md

              RETURNS false? not a win
     * Player would have changed after click of tile, thus winner is the opposite player ? easier way?

-    3. IF boardClicks = 9
+    3. IF boardClicks = 9 // all tiles are filled
         THEN gameOver = true
             AND display 'TIE'